Gamli Garður

 Gamli Garður (lit.
 Old Dormitory) is a dormitory at Iceland's Háskóli Íslands (University of Iceland), first opened in 1934.
-It is Iceland's oldest residence hall and the oldest building still standing on campus.
-International scholarship recipients reside at the dormitory for the duration of their stay.
-The dormitory was originally employed to house Icelandic students exclusively and currently serves as a hotel during the summer.
-It contains 43 single 12 m2 rooms.
+It is Iceland's oldest residence hall and the oldest building still standing on campus and contains 44 rooms (typically 12 m²).
+In 2021, a new annex to the building opened with 69 rooms.
+International students reside at the dormitory for the duration of their stay.
+The dormitory currently serves as a hostel during the summer (early June to mid-August).